-We provide this information pursuant to the Privacy Act of 1974 (Public Law 93-579), as amended, for individuals supplying information for inclusion in a system of records.
+This information is provided pursuant to the Privacy Act of 1974 (Public Law 93-579), as amended, for individuals supplying information for inclusion in a system of records.

 Statutory Authority

 Section 846(d) of the Public Health Service (PHS) Act (42 USC 297n (d)), as amended.